RWA & Private Credit

 Credit Risk

-The most fundamental risk in RWA lending is that borrowers may not repay their loans.
-Unlike crypto-collateralized lending, where collateral can be liquidated on-chain in minutes, RWA collateral cannot be liquidated instantly.
-Recovering funds from a defaulting real-world borrower may require legal proceedings, asset seizure, and lengthy collection processes.
+The most fundamental risk is that borrowers may not repay.
+Unlike crypto-collateralized lending where collateral can be liquidated on-chain in minutes, RWA collateral cannot be liquidated instantly.
+Recovering funds may require legal proceedings, asset seizure, and lengthy collection processes.

-The Maple Finance defaults in 2022 demonstrated this risk clearly.
-When borrowers defaulted, lenders could not simply liquidate collateral on a DEX — they had to pursue traditional recovery processes.
+The Maple Finance defaults in 2022 demonstrated this clearly.
+When borrowers defaulted, lenders couldn't simply liquidate collateral on a DEX — they had to pursue traditional recovery processes with mixed results.

 RWA lending involves legal claims on real-world assets.
-The enforceability of those claims depends on the legal framework of the jurisdiction where the assets and borrowers are located.
+The enforceability depends on the legal framework where the assets and borrowers are located.
 If a borrower in a foreign jurisdiction defaults, can the DeFi lender actually enforce their claim?
-The legal infrastructure for this is still developing.
+The legal infrastructure is still developing.

-The SPV structure used by most RWA protocols provides some legal protection, but it has not been extensively tested in courts, particularly in cross-border disputes.
+The SPV structures provide some protection, but they haven't been extensively tested in courts, particularly in cross-border disputes.

 Counterparty Risk